Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

+.
 Branch Goals:

 Need split off extra changes to other branches leaving only the battle_moves.h flag related changes was new_battle_update_branch  delete deprecated remotes as well

+so plan finish flag related changes i.e update to no longer use flag checks in battle moves use inline functions that check for members after that I can depreciate the branch and merge or cherry pick over the stuff needed for flags leaving everything else to go to another branch to continue work.

 update battle_moves.h file flags to EE standard end goal remove .flags field